json420/usercouch/doc/tutorial.rst

 Security Notes
 --------------

+You'll typically configure UserCouch to only accept connections from localhost, so local security is the biggest concern.
+Remember, any process running as any user can connect to your UserCouch.
+Although your UserCouch will run on a random port, that is not a sufficient access control mechanism.

+The best security is achieved using ``auth='basic'`` as only the hashed value of the random password will be written to the CouchDB session.ini file.
+Only the process that started the UserCouch will know the password.

 For security reasons, use of a static password is never recommended.
 Instead, let :meth:`UserCouch.bootstrap()` generate a per-session random password for you.

-The best security is achieved using ``auth='basic'`` as only the hashed value of the random password will be written to the CouchDB session.ini file.
-Only the process that started the UserCouch will know the password.

-Using ``auth='oauth'`` is less attractive because the clear-text of the OAuth tokens must be written to the session.ini file.
+As far as local security, using ``auth='oauth'`` is less attractive because the clear-text of the OAuth tokens must be written to the session.ini file.

 The Lockfile